alesanv/Forensics_PlotCoord/README.md

 ---

 ### **Objective:**
-Plot GPS coordinates found in an iPhone's consolidated.db file using a Python script.
+Plot GPS coordinates found in an iPhone's `consolidated.db` file using a Python script.

 ### **Introduction:**
 There is a scenario used to introduce students to Digital Forensics called the **2012 National Gallery DC Attack**, the scenario was created as part of a joint collaboration between the US Naval Postgraduate School and the US Military Academy at West Point.
 More information about it can be found at [Digital Corpora](https://digitalcorpora.org/corpora/scenarios/national-gallery-dc-2012-attack).

 One of the artifacts to investigate is an iPhone image.
-From the iPhone image we can analyze the GPS data found in it by checking the `consolidated.db` database.
+From the iPhone image we can analyze the GPS data found in it by analyzing the information in the `consolidated.db` database.

 The goal usually is to find out the locations where the phone has been during certain days and times.
-Some tools may already offer this functionality, but in my case the tool that I was using did not offer it, so instead of going constantly to a mapping application to discover the locations stored in the database, we can plot those locations into a map using this python script.
+Some tools may already offer this functionality, but in my case the tool that I was using did not offer it, so instead of going constantly to a mapping application to discover the locations stored in the database, I decided to plot those locations into a map using this python script.

 ### **Prepare the input data:**
 - The `consolidated.db` database has to be extracted from the iPhone image, then its data can be accessed with SQLite.